LogicismDev/DiscordIPC/README.md

 # DiscordIPC

-Connect locally to the Discord client using IPC for a subset of RPC features like Rich Presence and Activity Join/Spectate
+Connect locally to the Discord client using IPC for a subset of RPC features like Rich Presence and Activity Join/Spectate.
+This Fork provides the customization of buttons seen in 2021.

 # Features